UFC Fight Night: Blaydes vs. Volkov: Predictions & Analysis

 A few statistical edges stand out.
 Good throws significantly more leather — a 0.9 sig. strike per minute gap.
 Muhammad is far more active with takedowns, averaging 1.3 more per 15 minutes.
 Good has tighter striking defense, making opponents miss more often.

-**The Pick: Belal Muhammad over Lyman Good.** We're leaning Muhammad here at 67%, a solid but not overwhelming edge.
-Notably, the betting market has Muhammad at 52% implied while our model sees 67% — a 15-point disagreement that could signal value.
+The Pick: Belal Muhammad over Lyman Good.
+The model gives Muhammad a slight nod at 60% — this could easily go either way.
+Notably, the betting market has Muhammad at 52% implied while our model sees 60% — a 8-point disagreement that could signal value.

 Jim Miller vs Roosevelt Roberts